 The male mounts upright behind her, supporting himself with his paws gripping the tail for balance.

 After mating the male and female groom each other.

-These are one of the very few mammals that have sex on frequent basis outside the female's fertile period.
+These are one of the very few mammals that have sex on a frequent basis outside the female's fertile period.

 This is important for maintaining pair bonds and social organization within a group.